darkerego/ethervain/README.md

 <p>
 This is a vanity address generator for Ethereum (and other chains that use the web3 standard).
 It can generate vanity wallet and contract addresses.
+It can also generate vanity addresses from seed phrases.
 </p>